-When shooting non-stationary videos you can sometimes see in MR Beast videos a couple of cameramen that have camera microphones attached with a windscreen on them.
-Due to windscreens, it’s hard to tell what microphones they are using, however, most likely it’s something like RODE VideoMic PRO.
+When shooting non-stationary videos, you can sometimes see in MR Beast videos a couple of cameramen with camera microphones attached to their cameras.
+Due to windscreens, it’s hard to tell what microphones they are using; however, most likely it’s something like RODE VideoMic PRO.

 Good Mythical Morning

 Good Mythical Morning has a Blue mouse microphone set on a table when they are recording their show.
 It’s an expensive, high-end condenser microphone with a unique vintage look selling at around $1,250.
 At this price, you get a premium build-quality microphone with an integrated shock-mount and rotating head for a better recording angle.

 The self-noise is very low at 8dB.
 It’s a warm-sounding microphone and will add body to your voice while still being crisp at the top end.